 Do you need quick publication?

 You might want a quick publication if you think your results are valuable to the community and warrant quick dissemination, or you might need a publication quickly for career/employment purposes.
-Some journals have fewer submitted papers than others and may be able to publish accepted articles more quickly, and some popular journals have a fast-track route to publication for papers warranting rapid publication.
-If you want a quicker publication, then some regional and national journals don't have as many submitted publications waiting to be reviewed as international journals do—if the journal editor thinks your paper is a good match for the journal, your work might enter peer review more quickly than at international journals and, if accepted, it could enter the publication queue more quickly.
+Some journals have fewer submitted papers than others and may be able to publish accepted articles more quickly, and some popular journals have a fast-track route for important papers warranting rapid publication.
+If you want a quicker publication, then some regional and national journals don't have as many submitted papers waiting to be reviewed as international journals do—if the journal editor thinks your paper is a good match for the journal, your work might enter peer review more quickly than at international journals and, if accepted, it could enter the publication queue more quickly.